700 NONINSTRUCTIONAL OPERATIONS AND BUSINESS SERVICES

 Tuition fees received by the school district are deposited in the general fund.
 The tuition fees for kindergarten through twelfth grade during the regular academic school year are set by the board based upon the superintendent's recommendation in compliance with current law.
 Tuition fees for summer school, driver's education and adult education are set by the board prior to the offering of the programs.

 The board may charge materials fees for the use or purchase of educational materials.
-Materials fees received by the school district are deposited in the general fund.
+Education materials fees received by the school district are deposited in the general fund.
 It is the responsibility of the superintendent to recommend to the board when materials fees will be charged and the amount of the materials fees.

 Rental fees received by the school district for the rental of school district equipment or facilities are deposited in the general fund.
 It is the responsibility of the superintendent to recommend to the board a fee schedule for renting school district property.